 - Georgetown is at 8500 ft. and the air is dry.
 If you are coming from a lower altitude, we strongly suggest you start drinking extra water a few days before your arrival and during your trip to combat altitude sickness.
 Some people add electrolytes or vitamins to their routine.
 Not everyone gets altitude sickness, but the extra water will also keep your skin hydrated and prevent your lips from chapping.
+We also provide lotion at every sink.

 - There are some items in the refrigerator and the pantry.
 We toss anything that is open and looks compromised, but we generally leave unopened items and condiments.
 We spray these items with sanitizer between guests, but feel free to throw out anything that makes you uncomfortable, except for the ice trays and water pitcher.
 Those also get cleaned between guests.
 You can find more information on groceries below.